alexcampos09/django-wedding-website/README.md

 It's recommended that you setup a virtualenv before development.

+Be mindful that you might need to install postgres to be able to use it.
+On a Mac you might need to install homebrew and than `brew install postgresql`.

 Then just install requirements, migrate, and runserver to get started:

 ```bash